russellgordon/ics4u-s2-2024-25/content/source-ics4u/s1/Private Notes.md

 ---
 This is a space to make private notes and observations regarding students.
 This page will not be published to the web.

+# First Portfolio Review

+## Ansheng

+- no concerns
+- doing great work to summarize her understanding in portfolio

+## Hayden

+- doing fine
+- needs to be confident

+## Dale

+- how to divide up into a function, how to author a function

+## Ayo

+- loops and writing functions

+## Nikita

+- how to know what things to test

+## Lexi

+- nothing that needs to be addressed

+## Danika

+- how to write functions

+## Melody

+- how to write functions
+- converting logic without functions into separate functions so they are testable

 # Student Interests and Notes